-Let us know if something in your life changes which affects your benefits.
+Let us know if something in your life changes which may affect your benefits that are managed by the council.

 By law, you must tell us immediately if there's any change to the information we use to decide if you get: